France

 This saber-toothed cat was endemic to North America and South America, living from near the beginning

-through the very end of the Pleistocene epoch (2.5 mya -10,000 years ago).
+through the very end of the Pleistocene Epoch (2.5 mya -10,000 years ago).

 The nickname "saber-tooth" refers to the extreme length of their maxillary canines.

-Despite the colloquial name "saber-toothed tiger", Smilodon is not a
+Despite the colloquial name "saber-toothed tiger",

 tiger; the latter belongs to subfamily

-Pantherinae, whereas Smilodon belongs
+Pantherinae, whereas

-to subfamily Machairodontinae.
+to the subfamily Machairodontinae.

 The genus